 - In some environments, the Reject option is not available.

 In some environments, before the call is connected and your contact hears your phone ringing you receive a call preview.
-The preview looks just like the Interaction Notification view.
+The preview has the same appearance as the Interaction Notification view.
 The call preview lets you decide whether to connect to the call or put the call back into the queue.
 If a contact directly dials you, call preview is by-passed.
 The normal Interaction Notification is displayed for directly dialed calls, even if you are not in the Ready state.